Tarquin Gotch: Film and television

 Concurrently, Gotch was also managing the career of Jimmy Nail in the UK, both as an actor and as singer.
-Multi-platinum albums, arena tours and a starring role in Evita followed for Jimmy.
 Gotch also produced, in the UK, two series of Crocodile Shoes, starring Nail, for the BBC.

 With Jimmy Nail, Gotch created the BBC television comedy series Parents of the Band.
 With Steve Dagger, Gotch was Associate Producer on Still Crazy for Columbia Tristar.
 He was Executive Producer of the German independent film 'Eidelwiess Piraten' that had its world premiere at the Montreal World Film Festival in August 2004.
 Gotch was hired by the Exodus Film Group as a consultant and supervised the music for the original Sydney production of the stage musical of Priscilla, Queen of the Desert.

 In 2014, Gotch was the executive producer of a documentary on Porridge for UKTV with Lucy Ansbro for PME.

-Currently he is executive producing the documentary series Cars That Rock with Brian Johnson, for Quest in the UK and Discovery in the rest of the world.
-He also has a half hour comedy series for UKTV Henry IX.